 You Have a Chipped Tooth

 The course of treatment will depend on how bad your chip or crack is, but you will definitely need to visit your dentist.
-In some severe cases a root canal might be needed, whereas moderate chips and cracks will need a filling or crown to help make the tooth strong again.
+In some severe cases root canal work might be needed, whereas moderate chips and cracks will need a filling or crown to help make the tooth strong again.
 If you are lucky you may just get by with a smooth and polish of the tooth.

 You Have a Cavity